-Any person may make a report, including anonymously, of Prohibited Conduct to the Title IX Office.
+Any person may make a report, including anonymously, of conduct prohibited under the SVSH Policy ("Prohibited Conduct") to the Title IX Office.
 The Title IX Office is responsible for receiving and responding to reports of Prohibited Conduct.

 A person may also make a report to a Responsible Employee as defined by the SVSH Policy.
 The SVSH Policy requires a Responsible Employee who becomes aware of an incident of Prohibited Conduct to report it to the University by contacting their location's Title IX Officer or designee.